SthembisoMfusi/Py-Sort/README.md

 ### Common Issues

 **"Permission denied" errors:**
-- Make sure you have write permissions to the target directory
+- Ensure you have read/write permissions to the source and target directories
+- On Linux/macOS, try running with `sudo` if accessing system directories (e.g., `sudo python py_sort.py /root`)
-- On Windows, try running as administrator if needed
+- On Windows, run the command prompt or terminal as administrator
+- The tool will retry failed operations automatically and log details to `organizer.log`

 **"No files found to organize":**
-- Check that the directory path is correct
+- Verify the directory path is correct and exists
-- Make sure there are files (not just folders) in the directory
+- Ensure there are files (not just subdirectories) in the directory
+- Check for hidden files or permission issues preventing access

 **"Config file not found":**
-- The script will use default rules if `config.json` is missing
+- The script uses default rules if `config.json` is missing
 - Create a `config.json` file or specify a custom path with `--config`
+- Invalid JSON in config will fall back to defaults with a warning

+**Other errors (e.g., disk full, file conflicts):**
+- Check the log file `organizer.log` for detailed error messages and stack traces
+- The tool provides specific error messages and suggestions (e.g., "Check permissions or disk space")
+- For file conflicts, existing files are skipped to prevent overwrites

+### Debugging
+- All operations are logged to `organizer.log` with timestamps
+- Use `tail -f organizer.log` to monitor logs in real-time
+- Enable dry-run mode (`--dry-run`) to preview changes without risks

 ### Getting Help